analogdevicesinc/codefusion-studio/docs/user-guide/debugging/debug-an-application.md

 Debug configuration settings are automatically selected using your CFS workspace settings.
 Follow the extension prompts for any undefined settings.
 Adjust settings manually under the **File**  > **Preferences** > **Settings** menu.

-When using the **CFS: Debug with GDB and OpenOCD (ARM Embedded)** configuration, CFS automatically searches for and adds the SVD file from the CMSIS Pack directory.
+When using the **CFS: Debug with GDB and OpenOCD (Arm Embedded)** configuration, CFS automatically searches for and adds the SVD file from the CMSIS Pack directory.
 For other parts, the SVD file can be selected manually when prompted.

-For more information regarding these settings, refer to [CFS Settings](../projects/cfs-settings.md).
+For more information regarding these settings, refer to [CFS Settings](../workspaces/cfs-settings.md).

 ## Activate single debug session

 1. Select the **Run and Debug** icon on the activity bar.
-2. Select the **CFS: Debug with GDB and OpenOCD (ARM Embedded)** from the dropdown menu.
+2. Select the **CFS: Debug with GDB and OpenOCD (Arm Embedded)** from the dropdown menu.
 3. Click on the **Start Debugging** Icon to the left of your selection (green play icon) or press **F5**.

+For additional information about GDB, refer to the [GDB Basics](../../tutorials/gdb-tutorial/gdb-basics.md).

 ![Launch Debug Session](images/launch-debug-session-dark.png#only-dark)
 ![Launch Debug Session](images/launch-debug-session-light.png#only-light)